Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Introduction

 Currently, there are several families of DGAs employed by various malware with varying rates of requests and different characteristics.
-This heterogeneous landscape deters the timely and accurate detection of an Algorithmically-Generated Domain (AGD)~\cite{yadav2012} request, which could serve as an accurate indicator of compromise (IoC) of a host at the network level.
+This heterogeneous landscape hinders the timely and accurate detection of an Algorithmically-Generated Domain (AGD)~\cite{yadav2012} request, which could serve as a precise indicator of compromise (IoC) of a host at the network level.
 Recent research tries to categorise DNS requests per DGA, often exploiting WHOIS-based features.
-We agree that from the perspective of an ISP, CSIRT, or CERT, such an approach might be beneficial.
-However, we argue that from the perspective of the endpoint security, such an approach cannot be considered adequate.
-First, the network operator does not generally know which DGA is utilised by the malware that infected a given host in her network.
-Second, utilisation of the WHOIS database introduces a significant time delay, that in many situations cannot be tolerated by the hosts.
+From the perspective of an ISP, CSIRT or CERT such an approach might be beneficial.
+However, we argue that in terms of endpoint security that strategy cannot be considered adequate.
+First, the network operator does not generally know which concrete DGA is utilised by the malware that infected a given host in her network.
+Second, the utilisation of the WHOIS database introduces a significant time delay that in many situations cannot be tolerated.